kevenli/scrapydd/docs/config.rst

 enable_authentication
 ~~~~~~~~~~~~~~~~~~~~~
-Whether enable authentication, once this option is on, user need to login to make operation.
+Whether enable authentication, once this option is on, user need to login to
+operate and node can only be used after NodeRegistration_.
+If you are deploying the system on internet, it's STRONGLY RECOMMENDED that
+you turn this to ``true``.

-Default: ``true``
+Default: ``false``

 https_port
 ~~~~~~~~~~~